Join the Fight for Clean Water!

 Each year, the Act’s safeguards prevent 700 billion pounds of toxic pollutants from being dumped into waterways

 The Clean Water Rule, passed in 2015, ensures that the Clean Water Act’s protections cover bodies of water that feed the drinking water supplies of nearly one in three Americans

 The Clean Water Rule was backed by clear scientific consensus and was founded on 1,200 peer-reviewed publications, a lengthy comment period, 400 stakeholder meetings, and years of public debate

 The Trump administration is proposing to repeal the Clean Water Rule and replace it with the “Dirty Water Rule,” which would strip clean water protections from thousands of critical waterways across the country

-The “Dirty Water Rule” would give industrial polluters a free pass to pollute waterways with no repercussions
+The “Dirty Water Rule” would give industrial polluters a free pass to pollute important waterways

 Protecting streams and wetlands is important because they work as natural filters and sponges, keeping our drinking water supplies safe while reducing the impact of floods

-Low income communities and communities of color are often disproportionately impacted by polluted water; the “Dirty Water Rule” and the water pollution that would inevitably result will exacerbate this inequality
+Low income communities and communities of color are often disproportionately impacted by polluted water; the “Dirty Water Rule” and the water pollution that would inevitably result could exacerbate this inequality